-A family recipe, and as such, for me, there is no better than this Christmas Dulce de leche fruitcake or Pan de Pascua.
+This is my family recipe, and there is no better than this Christmas Dulce de leche fruitcake or Pan de Pascua.
 Christmas is not Christmas without eating this Fruitcake.

 The secret to this Chilean fruitcake is the addition of dulce de leche to the batter, making a cake mellow and addictive.

-If you know some Spanish, you will notice that this recipe is known as Easter bread, I don’t have an explanation, but in Chile: Christmas is called Pascua, Santa Claus is El Viejo Pascuero, and so on.
-In case you are wondering, Easter is also Pascua de Resurrección.
+If you know some Spanish, you will notice this recipe’s direct translation is Easter bread.
+I don’t have an explanation, but Christmas is called Pascua in Chile, Santa Claus is El Viejo Pascuero, and so on.
+If you are wondering, Easter is also Pascua, but Pascua de Resurrección.

-Don’t get lost in the name; this fruitcake will imake you fall in love.
+Don’t get lost in the name; this fruitcake will make you fall in love.

 How to store a Dulce de leche Fruitcake?

 It is better to do it a week before eating it and store it in a plastic bag once it is cold.
 This way, it improves its flavor.
-And it must rest for at least a full day before cutting it to prevent the crumb from falling apart.
+It must rest a full day before cutting it to prevent the crumb from falling apart.

 How do I ensure that my Dulce de leche Fruitcake does not crumble?